Originally published on June 12, 2018, updated October 14, 2020

 When the Amazon.com marketplace launched in 1995, online reviews were very uncommon.
 Many people thought that allowing customers to leave reviews was a crazy idea.
-But this customer-centric practice is one of the differentiators that has helped Amazon.com, Inc. (“Amazon”) grow into one of the world’s top companies.
+But this customer-centric practice is one of the differentiators that has helped Amazon grow into one of the world’s top companies.

 Online product reviews can significantly impact sales conversions.
-In fact, Review Edge reports that 88% of consumers trust online reviews as much as personal recommendations, and that 73% of shoppers rank online reviews as the most influential content that leads to a purchase.
+In fact, a study showed that 88% of consumers trust online reviews as much as personal recommendations.
 In other words, product reviews can mean the difference between hitting a plateau and continuing to grow your eCommerce business.

 In this guide, we’ll share an overview of Amazon’s product review guidelines as well as best practices for requesting and monitoring product reviews.